 Will the FDA Delay the DSCSA?
 No. Will someone show up on January 2nd asking to see your TI, TH and TS to prove you are complying?
 Probably not.
 So now you’ve got to ask yourself one question.
 Do you feel lucky?

-If you don’t feel lucky and you need help figuring out how to meet the regulations, let me know, or, pick up a copy of my ebook, “The Drug Supply Chain Security Act Explained”, by Dirk Rodgers.
-Do it really quickly and, for a limited time, get it for 50% off the list price.
+If you don’t feel lucky and you need help figuring out how to meet the regulations, let me know, or, pick up a copy of my book, “The Drug Supply Chain Security Act Explained”, by Dirk Rodgers.